-The tour will finish at Jeju airport on day 12.
+The tour will finish at Jeju airport on day 12 at 1pm.
 If you’d like us to help you arrange a flight back to Seoul, we can do so at an extra cost.

 You’ll stay in a range of authentic accommodation throughout the trip, including hostels, traditional Korean bath houses and temples!
 You’ll also spend a night on an overnight ferry.
 Rooms are on a single-sex or mixed, multi-share basis.

 Your trip includes 3 dinners, 1 lunch and 5 breakfast, including a Korean welcome barbecue.
 You’ll have to purchase all other meals and snacks and drinks yourself.
 This gives you maximum flexibility to eat where and when you like, and to explore the cuisine of this fascinating country.

 You must be a minimum of 18 years old to join this trip.